 New to pie baking or hesitant about baking??
 This is the pie recipe for you!
 It’s super easy and great to make the night before for a stress-free holiday!

 A few other stress-free desserts you might want to try: these Chocolate Peppermint Brownies are DIVINE and everyone always goes crazy over this No Bake Cream Cheese Pie!
 Need some pumpkin?!
-Try my classic pumpkin pie, this amazing double-layer pumpkin pie or my Grandma’s Sweet Potato Pie!!
+Try my classic pumpkin pie, this amazing double-layer pumpkin pie, Grandma’s Sweet Potato Pie, or this perfectly decadent Pumpkin Pie with Condensed Milk!

 WHY YOU’LL LOVE THIS RECIPE